Biolife Health Center Health Technologies

 Muscle Stimulation Therapy

-Electric stimulation therapy is a therapeutic treatment that applies electrical stimulation in treating muscle spasms and pain.
+Electric stimulation therapy is a treatment that applies electrical stimulation to treat muscle spasms and pain.
 It can help prevent atrophy and build strength in patients with injuries.
-It is also helpful in keeping muscles active especially after any type of spinal cord injury or strokes.
+It is also helpful in keeping muscles active, especially after any spinal cord injury or stroke.
 Physical therapists and other medical practitioners attach electrodes on the patient’s skin, causing the target muscles to contract.
 With electric stimulation, the patient can maintain muscle tone and strength that would otherwise waste away due to lack of usage.
 Electric stimulation works by mimicking the natural way by which the body exercises its muscles.
-The electrodes attached to the skin deliver impulses that make the muscles contract.
-It is beneficial in increasing the patient’s range of motion and improves the circulation of the body.
-It is used in treating conditions like sprains, arthritis, back pain scoliosis, and sciatica.
-Electric stimulation can be muscular, general, and transcutaneous electrical nerve stimulation (TENS).
-The muscular type of electric stimulation seeks to strengthen the muscles by reducing muscle spasms.
-Also known as EMS, this stimulates the skeletal muscle using electric impulses to cause muscle contraction.

 Noise Cancellation